chrisferry/rodd/README.md

     timeout_h: 0
 ```

-#### Monitor Definitions
+#### Definitions
-Alluded to above, in each monitor there are certain fields that need to be defined; `environment`, `cluster` are two examples.
+Alluded to above, in each monitor and dashboard there are certain fields that need to be defined; `environment`, `cluster` are two examples.

 They are denoted by `${<name>}` in the template and are referred to as "definitions".
 You can define definitions at a global level.

 ```yaml